-ASAFETY GENERAL SAFETY PRACTICES
+GENERAL SAFETY PRACTICES

 - √ Comply with precautions listed in C.G.A.
 Pamphlet P-1, Safe Handling of Compressed Gases in Containers. - √ Consult the cylinder distributor for the proper use of cylinders and for any restrictions on their use (such as flow rate and temperature requirements). - $\sqrt{}$ Store cylinders with valve caps screwed on, and cylinders chained to a supporting wall or column. - √ Handle cylinders carefully and only with valve caps screwed on.
 The cap will reduce the chance that the cylinder valve will break off if the cylinder is accidentally dropped or falls over.
-The cap also protects the cylinder valve from damage to screw threads, which could cause leaky connections. - ✓ All manifolds used with flammable gases should be provided with approved flashback arrestors to stop any burning gas in the pipeline from getting back to the manifold or cylinders. - √ No smoking should be permitted near oxygen, nitrous oxide, any other oxidizer, flammable gases, or flammable mixtures, or in areas where cylinders are stored. - $\sqrt{}$ Where an oxidizer (such as NO2 or O2) is used, the manifold and cylinders must be kept clean.
+The cap also protects the cylinder valve from damage to screw threads, which could cause leaky connections. - √ All manifolds used with flammable gases should be provided with approved flashback arrestors to stop any burning gas in the pipeline from getting back to the manifold or cylinders. - $\sqrt{}$ No smoking should be permitted near oxygen, nitrous oxide, any other oxidizer, flammable gases, or flammable mixtures, or in areas where cylinders are stored. - $\sqrt{}$ Where an oxidizer (such as NO $2$ or O $2$) is used, the manifold and cylinders must be kept clean.
 No oil, grease, or combustible substances should come in contact with oxygen or nitrous oxide storage or handling equipment.
-Such materials in contact with oxygen or nitrous oxide are readily ignitable and when ignited, will burn intensely. - $\sqrt{}$ Never lift gas cylinders with a magnetic lifting device. - $\sqrt{}$ Never use an open flame when leak testing. - $\sqrt{}$ Always open valves slowly when high-pressure gases are being used. - $\sqrt{}$ Always be sure that a cylinder contains the correct gas before connecting it to any manifold. - $\sqrt{}$ Always leak-test any manifold or distribution pipeline before using. - $\sqrt{}$ Always be sure that the gas in a pipeline is the correct gas for the intended use. - $\sqrt{}$ Always close all cylinder valves before disconnecting cylinders from a manifold. - $\sqrt{}$ Always remove all empty cylinders from a manifold before connecting full cylinders. - $\sqrt{}$ Always test cylinders to be sure the cylinders are full before connecting to a manifold.
+Such materials in contact with oxygen or nitrous oxide are readily ignitable and when ignited, will burn intensely. - $\sqrt{}$ Never lift gas cylinders with a magnetic lifting device. - √ Never use an open flame when leak testing. - $\sqrt{}$ Never use PTFE-lined pigtails for oxygen service without a DVP. - √ Before disconnecting nearly empty cylinders, always rotate the priority valve 180° so that the arrow on the knob is pointing to the in-use (full) side of the switchover. - √ Always close all manifold station and cylinder valves on the nearly empty side of the switchover before disconnecting the pigtail CGA fitting. - √ Always stand to the side and slowly open the pigtail cylinder connection nut. - $\sqrt{}$ Always tighten the CGA on all new cylinders before opening any valves. - $\sqrt{}$ Always open valves slowly when high-pressure gases are being used. - √ Always be sure that a cylinder contains the correct gas before connecting it to any manifold.